 Gertrude Schmidt (Gertie) is a petite and well-liked 84 year old woman with gray coiffed hair and glasses.
 She zips independently around the room at the Jewish Community Center, greeting every single person she knows and introducing herself to the few with whom she is not acquainted.
 The only aspect of her speech that belies her non-Texan origins is a slight German accent.
 Gertie was born in Vienna, Austria in 1925 where she spoke German growing up.
-Her father was an affluent businessman, and she was the only daughter and youngest of five children.
+Her father was an affluent businessman, and she was the only daughter and youngest of five children.1 cally, and in November the nationwide pogrom against Jewish businesses and synagogues Rachey Quay named

 On March 13, 1938, Hitler invaded Austria and annexed the country.
-Throughout that spring and summer, personal assaults on Jews increased dramatically, and in November the nationwide pogrom against Jewish businesses and synagogues Rachey Quay n a m e d "Kristallnacht" (Night of Broken Glass) further encouraged Jewish emigration.
-On November 10 of that same year, Gertie's father and eldest brother were taken to the Birkenau concentration camp in Poland, which was the largest Nazi extermination camp.
-Fortunately, Gertie's father was able to use his business connections to obtain Swiss visas, and the family escaped to Switzerland.
-They were not the only ones- about 36 thousand Jews left Germany and Austria in 1938, and 77 thousand left the following year.
-By September 1939, 117,000 Austrian Jews had emigrated, leaving 57 thousand behind.
+Throughout that spring and summer, personal assaults on Jews increased dramati-

-This sudden increase in Jewish refugees created a major global immigration crisis.
-1939 was the first year Copyright © 2010 German-Texan Heritage Society that the United States filled its Jewish refugee quota: 309,000 German, Austrian, and Czech Jews applied for the 27,000 immigration slots available.
+"Kristallnacht" (Night of Broken Glass) further encouraged Jewish emigration.2 On November 10 of that same year, Gertie's father and eldest brother were taken to the Birkenau concentration camp in Poland, which was the largest Nazi extermination camp.3 Fortunately, Gertie's father was able to use his business connections to obtain Swiss visas, and the family escaped to Switzerland.4 They were not the only ones- about 36 thousand Jews left Germany and Austria in 1938, and 77 thousand left the following year.
+By September 1939, 117,000 Austrian Jews had emigrated, leaving 57 thousand behind.5 that the United States filled its Jewish refugee quota: 309,000 German, Austrian, and Czech Jews applied for the 27,000 immigration slots available.
 President Franklin Roosevelt organized a conference in Evian, France to address the issue.
-Although representatives of 32 different countries attended the Evian Conference, only the Dominican Republic agreed to accept more refugees.
+Although representatives of 32 different countries attended the Evian Conference, only the Dominican Republic agreed to accept more refugees.6